 Medium $50,000 – Kuala Lumpur, Malaysia

-Kuala Lumpur has a ton to offer for digital nomads who are seeking to set a chill pace to their location-independent lifestyle.
+Kuala Lumpur has a ton to offer for digital nomads who are seeking to set a chill pace for their location-independent lifestyle.
 It’s home to plenty of upscale modern living with wonderful amenities.
 The majority of locals speak English which is a huge plus in terms of getting acclimated right away and there are several beautiful coworking spaces around town.
-Throw in Wi-Fi speeds of up to 100Mbs, trendy bars and speakeasies popping up all the time, and it’s a great place to put down roots for a little while.
+Throw in Wi-Fi speeds of up to 100Mbs, trendy bars, and speakeasies popping up all the time, and it’s a great place to put down roots for a little while.

-Interestingly, many people only use Kuala Lumpur as a stopover place for a few days during a visa run from other surrounding countries that are more popular with the location independent crowd.
+Interestingly, many people only use Kuala Lumpur as a stopover place for a few days during a visa run from other surrounding countries that are more popular with the location-independent crowd.
 But if you spend a little time in the city, you’ll find there are lots of beautiful “off the beaten path” spots, especially if you connect with some locals and make it known that you intend to stay for a while.